Targren/botw-trainer/README.md

 Make sure you use the latest version from Bully for TCPGecko/CodeHandler, https://github.com/BullyWiiPlaza/Gecko-U-Updater is a great tool for this.

-# Bully's TCP Gecko looks liek this with the IP Address:
+## Bully's TCP Gecko looks like this, notice the IP Address at the top:
 https://joffnerd.s3.amazonaws.com/tcpgecko.jpg

 The latest version of the compiled trainer can be found [here](https://github.com/joffnerd/botw-trainer/releases).